v-iashin/Synchformer/README.md

 Note, the LRS3 model was trained with `learning_rate=0.00005` and without audio-visual augmentation, ie. see config of the `23-12-23T18-33-57` experiment.

+This stage requires a GPU with high memory capacity, so if you running into issues with OOM, you may try dropping batch size per GPU to 1 (from 2), lowering `n_segments` (mind the `run_shifted_win_val_winsize`), or reusing the pre-trained weights.
+We trained this stage on 4 nodes with 4 (8) AMD Instinct MI250 GPUs for 10 hours (30 epochs) on LRS3 (but decent results after 1 hour), 24 hours on VGGSound (20 epochs),
+12 days (28 epochs) on AudioSet (loss didn't saturate).

 To resume training, run the following,
 ```bash
 CKPT_ID="xx-xx-xxTxx-xx-xx"  # replace this with the exp folder name